The Counterfeit Mailbag

 It’s simply perfect as a device for carrying important ideas and feelings back and forth.
 And the same as with those old and scarce and beautiful mailbags, people will look forward to seeing what you’ve got inside.

 The Counterfeit Mailbag (No. 1005).
-Containing one vast unzippered pocket and another zippered.
+Containing one vast, unzippered pocket, and another zippered.
 Shoulder strap and handle.
 Strong, soft leather that will only get better.
+Imported.

 So the sooner it gets scratched, nicked, bumped, dug, hit, squeezed, dropped, bent, folded, and rained on, the better.
 Really.